-The contractor shall conduct drug product process improvements that will be focused on validation of analytical methods, stress testing, stability studies, and process design space optimization.
+The contractor shall conduct drug product process improvements that will be focused on validation of analytical methods, stress testing, stability studies, and process design space optimization for an IM formulation.

-The contractor shall conduct formulation development activities and produce a sterile, parenteral formulation containing of the active compound per unit in compliance with cGMP guidance.
-Initial development efforts will be focused on delivering that tolerates terminal sterilization and provides an acceptable stability profile to support a shelf life.
-Additionally, studies to include: will be conducted to evaluate the feasibility of .
+The contractor shall conduct formulation development activities and produce a sterile, parenteral formulation containing \\\ of the active compound per unit in compliance with GMP guidance.
+Initial development efforts will be focused on delivering \\\ that tolerates terminal sterilization and provides an acceptable stability profile.
+Additionally, studies to include: \\\ will be conducted to evaluate the feasibility of \\\.